How To Delete a Public Account

 Second Method: Sell, Withdraw, Close

-If an account transfer isn’t feasible, you can always use the traditional method of draining the account and then closing it.
-Make sure the Public.com account has a $0.00 balance before attempting to close it.
+If an account transfer won’t work, there is always the old-fashioned method of draining the account and then closing it.
+And we do emphasize draining the account because a Public.com account can’t be closed unless it has a $0.00 balance.

 First, sell all securities and cryptocurrencies in the account.
-Once these trades have settled, withdraw the entire cash balance.
-This can be done easily on the website or mobile app.
-On the app, tap the icon in the upper-left corner, go to Account Settings, and then tap Withdraw funds.
+Once these trades have settled, it’s time to withdraw the entire cash balance.
+This is easy enough to do on the website or mobile app.
+On the latter platform, tap on the little man in the upper-left corner, then hit Account Settings, then Withdraw funds.

-Once the account is empty, send a closure request to Public.
-This can be done through the mobile app.
-Go back to Account Settings, scroll down to find the link to close the account, tap it, and follow the instructions.
-You can also email a closure request to support@public.com.
+When the account has nothing left in it, it’s time to send a closure request to Public.
+This can be done on the mobile app.
+Go back to Account Settings.
+This time, scroll all the way down until you see the link to close an account.
+Tap on this and follow the instructions.
+A request to close an account can also be emailed to support@public.com.

 Cancel Public Account Fee

-Public.com does not charge account closing fees for brokerage accounts.
+Public.com does not charge account closing fees for both brokerage accounts.

 Public ACAT Fee (Transferring OUT)

-Public’s account transfer fee (also known as ACAT fee) is $75.
-If you move your account to Webull, they will reimburse this ACAT fee (must be at least $2,500).
+Public account transfer fee (also known as ACAT fee) is $75.
+If you move your account to Charles Schwab,

 Public Wire Transfer Fee

-Domestic wire transfers at Public.com have a $30 fee.
+Domestic wire transfers at Public.com have a $30 charge.

 Chad Morris is a financial writer with more than 20 years experience